hanlin123456666/DS-5690-Paper-Presentation/README.md

 ## Question
 - Q: How does Informer balance efficiency and accuracy when forecasting long sequences?
 - A: Traditional self-attention has a computational and memory complexity.
 Long sequences require us to capture dependencies over hundreds or thousands of time steps.
-ProbSpase helps us!
+ProbSparse helps us!

 ## Methodology
 Vanilla Transformer (Vaswani et al. 2017) has three significant limitations when solving the LSTF problem: